Setting Up Your Python Scraping Environment

 pip freeze > requirements.txt

-By freezing your dependencies, you create a deterministic snapshot of your environment.
-When deploying or sharing your project, simply run pip install -r requirements.txt to restore the exact dependency tree.
+By freezing dependencies, you create a deterministic snapshot of your environment.
+Restore it anywhere with pip install -r requirements.txt.

 Configuring IDEs and Debugging Tools

-Modern integrated development environments (IDEs) like Visual Studio Code or PyCharm significantly accelerate the scraping workflow by offering intelligent syntax highlighting, auto-completion, and integrated terminal access.
-However, the most common configuration pitfall is failing to point the IDE to your newly activated virtual environment.
+Modern IDEs like Visual Studio Code or PyCharm accelerate the scraping workflow with syntax highlighting, auto-completion, and integrated terminal access.
+The most common configuration pitfall is failing to point the IDE to your newly created virtual environment's interpreter.

 To ensure accurate linting, type checking, and debugging: